ReadHat/SpringGroup/README.md

 **NOTE:** I have also added testDBclass.php to gitignore, so you may also keep that file locally as a reference and it will not track.

+### Keeping current:

+It is probably a good idea to make sure you are keeping an eye on the github repo and pulling changes to the master branch down as often as possible to make merge conflicts during pushing less likely.

 ## Backlog:

 - improve directory structure